 Q: What do bed bugs do during the daytime?

-A: The bed bug feeds, then retreats back to its place of harborage for days or even weeks before coming back out, often making detection of infestations difficult until they are well established.
+A: The bed bug feeds, then retreats back to its resting place for days or even weeks before coming back out, often making detection of infestations difficult until they are well established.

 Q: Where do bed bugs hide?